enricoros/big-AGI/docs/deploy-authentication.md

 `big-AGI` does not come with built-in authentication.
 To secure your deployment, you can implement authentication in one of the following ways:

-1. Build `big-AGI` with support for [HTTP Basic Authentication](#http-authentication)
+1. Build `big-AGI` with support for ⬇️ [HTTP Authentication](#http-authentication)
-2. Utilize user authentication features provided by your [cloud deployment platform](#cloud-deployments-authentication)
+2. Utilize user authentication features provided by your ⬇️ [cloud deployment platform](#cloud-deployments-authentication)
 3. Develop a custom authentication solution

 ## HTTP Authentication